 In cases where a victim is seriously injured- a baby negligently harmed during childbirth, for instance- the attorney may require that a life-care planner meet with the victim, parents or guardians, physicians, and others to address issues and expenses required to facilitate the victim’s independence and improve his or her quality of life.
 Costs may include funding education, future medical care, home health care, medical equipment, occupational therapy, physical therapy, residence remodeling, social skill development, speech therapy, and others- all designed to provide the young victim the opportunity to live as productive and full life as possible.

-If you or a loved on has been injured by another’s negligence, consult with Scott Mullins & Company today.
+If you or a loved on has been injured by another’s negligence, consult with Scott Mullins, Injury Attorney today.